• Skip to primary navigation

 6 zucchini fritters in a black cast iron skillet.

-• Pair them with a sauce for an extra burst of flavor.
-We love them with homemade yogurt sauce, tartar sauce, tzatziki, marinara, ketchup or a simple squirt of sriracha.
+• Pair with a sauce for an extra burst of flavor.
+We love them with garlic yogurt sauce, tartar sauce, tzatziki, marinara, ketchup or a simple squirt of sriracha.

 • Serve as a side dish for dinner along with pasta dishes or any entree.